 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Caring for these children and families involves tending to daily needs for extended periods of time.
 These bonds can be helpful in several ways.
 Good relationships between families and care team members can:

-However, appropriate boundaries are important to protect both families and providers.
+But healthy boundaries are important to protect both families and providers.

 Getting to know patients and families is a natural part of the process.
 At the same time, boundaries are important.
-Children and their families must rely on the care team to make critical decisions about treatment and care that can be difficult and complicated.
+Children and their families must rely on the care team to make critical decisions about treatment and care.
+These decisions can be complicated.

 Maintaining professional boundaries makes sure:

 Sometimes children may need extra attention during treatment to keep their spirits up.
-This is especially true for patients who have extended hospital stays away from friends, school and other sources of comfort.
+This is especially true for patients who have extended hospital stays away from friends, school, and other sources of comfort.

 Other boundaries may not be as clear.
 Some families may feel uncomfortable if care team members share too much personal information or ask personal questions.
 Patients and family members should set their own boundaries and express when they are not comfortable with a situation.
 If a care team member may have crossed the line into inappropriate behavior, families can alert another member of the care team or seek help from a patient advocate.

 Technology and social media have created new avenues for care teams to communicate with patients and families.
-However, the ease of sites such as Facebook, Twitter, YouTube, and CaringBridge come with risks.
+However, the ease of sites such as Facebook, X, YouTube, and CaringBridge come with risks.
 Potential risks include:

-This helps providers maintain the boundaries, and protect patient privacy.
+This helps providers maintain the boundaries and protect patient privacy.
 Families should not feel hurt if their invitations are not accepted or if care team members seem more distant in certain settings.
 When the boundaries are unclear, honest communication is important to make sure everyone is comfortable.